 I’m putting in more hours than I expected to, and to be honest… I’m not a fan of this new arrangement.

 2. It’s Easy to Lose Sight of Your Life Goals.

 I haven’t had a real workout in 2 months and whenever I hear my neighbor’s barbells hit the concrete in his garage I die a little on the inside.

 Sports, hobbies, fun, exercise… They’re all secondary now.
 To be fair, I have a family with small kids and I always give them my all.
 But other than that, work generally takes precedence.
 People depend on me, and if they need something – I want to be there for them.

 When I worked part-time, scheduling in the rest of life was very easy.
 But my goals have been slipping further and further down my priority list and it’s getting under my skin.
 Now I question if working for fun was the right call.

 Working part-time made me a unicorn.
 (Or kind of like a consultant.)
 I showed up once or twice a week, cleared some bottlenecks or solved some problems, coached my team on how to proceed, and went about my merry way.
 I didn’t have to get bogged down by the tasks, the email chains, and all that annoying work stuff.

-Now is different.
+Now it’s different.
 I have no excuses and I can’t unload my schedule.
-Purchaser can’t figure out how Excel works?
+Oh the purchaser can’t figure out how Excel works?
 Circuit boards can’t clear customs?
 Fire alarms aren’t up to code anymore?
 That’s my problem now.